NSW Opportunity Class Test Guide

 1. Check Your Eligibility

 • Your child must be in Year 3 (end of) or 4 (beginning of) at the time of application.
 They must be living in NSW by the beginning of the school year of entry (Year 5).
+OC is not an option for those on Temporary Bridging Visas.

 2. Online Application